BarsilNzola/Caesar-Cipher/README.md

 ## Prerequisites & setup
 ### Prerequisites
-Git.
+1.Git.
-Java
+2.Java
-Text Editor of your choice.
+3.Text Editor of your choice.
-Gradle
+4.Gradle

 ### Set up
 First clone the repo into your machine by running git clone https://github.com/BarsilNzola/Caesar-Cipher on your terminal.